lilalunex/casino-simulation/README.md

 ## Ideas / CANDOs:

+[ ] Idea: Marketing campaign

+[ ] Idea: Open up new branches

+[ ] Idea: New machines have to be purchased.
+Players starts with few machines.
+Caluculations have to take done accordingly to amount of owned machines -> turning this into an incremental game.

+[ ] Idea: Start with a loan you have to pay back

+[ ] Idea: Storyline -> User has to take loan first, so he/she understands there is one and gives immersion to the """world"""

 [ ] Add expanses: employees, rent, lights, water, food, misc

 [ ] Event: Repair/buy machines / furniture again